-The Newberry coordinates a variety of professional development programs for Chicago-area educators, including seminars focused on humanities topics.
-Led by university and college faculty, these seminars connect educators with the latest scholarship in the subject areas in which they teach and offer participants the opportunity to renew their academic interests, deepen their content knowledge, and collaborate with fellow teachers in a collegial setting.
+The Newberry coordinates a variety of professional development programs for Chicago-area educators, as well as educational programs for Chicago-area and suburban school students.
+Led by university and college faculty, teacher seminars focused on humanities topics connect educators with the latest scholarship in the subject areas in which they teach.
+They also offer participants the opportunity to renew their academic interests, deepen their content knowledge, and collaborate with fellow teachers in a collegial setting.
 In partnership with Lake Forest College, Newberry Teacher Programs is an authorized provider of professional development credit hours for licensure renewal as recognized by the Illinois State Board of Education.
+School programs focus on instilling a love of learning, engagement with primary sources, and making oneself at home at a research library such as the Newberry.

 Educators interested in professional development at the Newberry should consider learning more about the following programs: